 If you’re in the world of PC gaming, there’s a relatively high chance you’ve seen people talking about the HyperX Cloud Alpha on forums or other sites.
 That’s for good reason: it’s a rockstar of a headset under $100.
 But how good is it?

-Editor’s note: this review was updated on November 26th, 2019 to address a sale price for Black Friday.
+Editor’s note: this review was updated on April 3, 2020 to address developments in the gaming headset industry.